nejckorasa/instagram-analyzer/README.md

 Stored data examples
 -------

-When script is executed for [nejckorasa](https://www.instagram.com/nejckorasa) data for one country item (Spain) looks like this:
+When executed for [nejckorasa](https://www.instagram.com/nejckorasa) data for one country item (Spain) looks like this:

 ```Json
 "Spain": {